If you’ve hung around project management circles for any amount of time, you’ll hear a weird word: Gantt chart.

 The selling point for why you would add Instagantt to your Asana account is because of dependencies but Asana’s timeline also offers dependencies…so we’re not sure?

 Other great Instagantt features include workload management, milestones and different colors to show progress on your Gantt chart.
-If you want another add-on for Asana, then Instagantt may be your answer for online Gantt chart software.
+If you want another add-on for Asana, then Instagantt may be your answer for online, free Gantt chart software.

 Bitrix24 is a project management software plus communications platform that wants to put all of your business needs in one platform.
 That’s a tall order, but it has a Gantt chart, so let’s take a look?